 Below: Stamping or pantograph cut for "WSC".
 We will soon disclose more information on what WSC stands for.
 This is on the No. 4 Cdo dagger than once belonged to Peter Mason.

 Below: Three near mint condition wartime Wilkinson Sword Co.
 Second Pattern knives etched with their owners names.
 These are among the most beautiful of the Fairbairn Sykes knives ever produced.
-Note the unique panel and WSC logo on the bottom knife.
+Note that each knife has a unique Wilkinson logo.
+The bottom knife has a very distinct panel to include the date of Christmas 1943.
 More information on these under the "Named Knives" section.

 Below: The etchings from the Tom Beasley P-2 of Wilkinson Sword Co. fame.
 Find more information on this superb knife under "Rarest of Them All."